istio/istio.io/content/en/docs/ops/configuration/telemetry/envoy-stats/index.md

 {{< tip >}}
 Note Envoy stats name highly depends on how Envoy configuration is composed, and thus could tie to Istio control plane implementation detail.
-If you are building dashboard or alert based on Envoy stats, before upgrading your Istio, it is highly recommanded to examine the stats in a canary environment.
+If you are building dashboard or alert based on Envoy stats, before upgrading your Istio, it is highly recommended to examine the stats in a canary environment.
 {{< /tip >}}

 To configure Istio proxy to record additional statistics, you can add [`ProxyConfig.ProxyStatsMatcher`](/docs/reference/config/istio.mesh.v1alpha1/#ProxyStatsMatcher) to your mesh config.
 For example, to enable stats for circuit breaker, retry, and upstream connections globally, you can specify stats matcher as follow: